quelleck/rhytHUEm/README.md

 # rhytHUEm

 rhytHUEm is a customizable bluetooth proximity and color temperature (think f.lux) controller for Philips Hue lights built specifically for a Raspberry Pi.

-Written in Python 3.
+REQS
+-Python 3
+-Pysolar (installed with pip3)
+-Bluetooth
+-Internet connection

 #Features
 - Bluetooth proximity detection to turn lights on/off.
 Use any bluetooth device, no pairing required (for most devices).